Ways To Avoid Holiday Weight Gain

 o Concentrate on your time spent with friends instead of focusing on the holiday food and drinks.

 o Exercise whenever possible.
 Take the stairs walk, just keep it moving.
-Take as many chances as you can to dance at your holiday parties.
+And one of my favorite tips is to take as many chances as you can to dance at your holiday parties.
+Secretly get in an extra little work out.

 Post a Comment